 (I) There shall be no storage or handling of gasoline, oil, pesticides, and other hazardous materials with food, food grade equipment, or in the area used to process food.

 Water used for handwashing and the cleaning and sanitizing of food equipment and utensils shall be potable.
-A non-municipal water supply shall be sampled annually and a copy of the sample results shall be made available to the department of agriculture for verification during inspection.
-Alternative water supplies, such as on an enclosed vehicular water tank, an on premises water storage tank, or the use of piping, tubing, or hoses composed of materials that meet National Sanitation Foundation (N.S.F.) standard 61 or equivalent connected to an adjacent approved water source, may be used.
+A non-municipal water supply shall be sampled annually and a copy of the sample results shall be made available to the department for verification during inspection.
+Alternative water supplies, such as on an enclosed vehicular water tank, an on premises water storage tank, or the use of piping, tubing, or hoses composed of materials that meet national sanitation foundation standard 61 which can be found atwww.nsf.org or an equivalent standard connected to an adjacent approved water source, may be used.